alx9r/StructuredResource/README.md

 **Reason**

 This is to avert confusion that might result when bulk-binding the values of a public resource properties to public resource parameters using the pipeline (e.g. `$this | Invoke-ProcessResource`).
 The correct value for `Mode` must be explicitly passed to the public resource function (e.g. "`Test`" in `Invoke-ProcessResource Test`) on each invocation of the `Set()` and `Test()` methods.
-The existence of a `Mode` property probably indicates an error (i.e. a resource author is probably incorrectly expecting `Mode` to be passed by the pipeline).
+The existence of a `Mode` property probably indicates an error.
+That is, a resource author is probably incorrectly expecting `Mode` to be passed from a public resource property by the pipeline.

 ### [x] PR.9: Each public resource parameter is statically-typed.